- Learn More

 WSG staff have a long history of working with the fishing and seafood industry, providing training and assistance to the fisherman who catch the fish and the retailers who sell it.

-- Fishing vessel safety, emergency procedures, and first aid workshops are offered year-round by WSG field experts Marine Operations Specialist Sarah Fisken and Seafood Industry Specialist Pete Granger, who provide technical assistance and training for people connected with the fishing and seafood industries.
+- Fishing vessel safety, emergency procedures, and first aid workshops are offered year-round by WSG field experts who provides technical assistance and training for people connected with the fishing and seafood industries.

-- Every year WSG presents an annual conference for shellfish growers in South Puget Sound, coordinated by Marine Water Quality Specialist Teri King.
+- Every year WSG presents an annual Conference for Shellfish Growers in South Puget Sound.
 The conference features scientists and other experts sharing the latest research and information on shellfish and the environment.

-- Marine Fisheries Scientist Ed Melvin has been working with commercial fisheries and resource managers to address the problem of seabird bycatch, which includes several endangered albatross species.
+- Retired former Marine Fisheries Scientist Ed Melvin worked with commercial fisheries and resource managers to address the problem of seabird bycatch, which includes several endangered albatross species.
 His research has helped Alaska’s longliners reduce incidental catch of seabirds by nearly 80 percent, circumventing potential lawsuits that might have closed a multimillion-dollar fishery.

-- For nearly a decade, Pete Granger and other WSG staff have teamed with Philips Publishing Group to present the Wild Seafood Exchange, an annual event in Bellingham, Washington, providing opportunities for Pacific Northwest and Alaska fishermen to discuss ways to begin new or enhance existing direct marketing operations with seafood buyers, restaurant operators, retail food dealers, and financial, business, and marketing experts.
+- For nearly a decade, WSG staff have teamed with Philips Publishing Group to present the Wild Seafood Exchange, an annual event in Bellingham, Washington, providing opportunities for Pacific Northwest and Alaska fishermen to discuss ways to begin new or enhance existing direct marketing operations with seafood buyers, restaurant operators, retail food dealers, and financial, business, and marketing experts.

-- For the past several years, Pete Granger and Steve Harbell have conducted a 12-hour retail seafood training program for apprentice meat cutters.
+- For the past several years, WSG staff have conducted a 12-hour retail seafood training program for apprentice meat cutters.
 The program is offered in conjunction with Meatcutters Apprenticeship programs at South Seattle Community College and the United Food and Commercial Workers International Union.

 - Fishermen’s direct marketing manual